I was born in 1988 and don’t have a stable financial future.

 - Use a robo advisor.
 These things make investing pretty easy.
 We recommend Wealthfront, since it has the best feature.

 Saving is important.
 If you can’t magic up $1,400 a month to tuck away into your savings, it doesn’t mean you should throw up your hands.
 Any amount of savings is better than no savings.
-If you need to start with $100 per month, that’s 100% OK.
+If you need to start at $100 per month, that’s 100% OK.
 Do the best you can with what you’ve got until you’re in a position to do more.